Updated for 2019

 An oxymoron can occur in a year, everything and nothing can change.
 That's exactly what happened since I wrote this guide in late 2017.
 Now in January 2019, I figured it was time to update this guide.

-I've had an affinity for image optimization, going as far as to test out Google's guetzli.
-I decided to revisit something I've been meaning to test out: Alternative image formats.
+I've had an affinity for image optimization, going as far as to test out Google's guetzli, a hyper-optimized JPEG encoder and running a comparison of ImageOptim vs. Squash 2.
+I decided to revisit something I've meant to test out: Alternative image formats.

-There's plenty of other places that perform comparisosn but the long and short is that per kilobyte.
-JPEG2000, JPEG-XR and WebP deliver considerably better images than JPEG and (often) PNG and it doesn't take too much effort.
-I'd recommend reading the following, David Walsh's WebP images and Performance and playing with the incredibly nifty a format comparison tool
+There's plenty of other places that perform comparisons, but the long and short is that per kilobyte.
+JPEG2000, JPEG-XR and WebP deliver considerably better images than JPEG and (often) PNG, and it doesn't take too much effort.
+I'd recommend reading the following, David Walsh's WebP images and Performance and playing with the incredibly nifty a format comparison tool.

 What you need:

 - A high-quality source file (preferably lossless)

 - JPEG-XR: Microsoft provides a free photoshop plugin that can be downloaded here or nab XnView

 - WebP: WebPonzie provides the most painless and easy to use solution.
 XNView also has WebP support.

 - JPEG2000: Photoshop, Preview both have native support.
 XnView also has JPEG2000 support.
 (I've had the best results using Apple's Preview for whatever reason)

 Adding multi-format support doesn't require much, just a picture element.
 Below is an example of a simple picture.
 This can be mixed with srcset.